-The Digital Output Bus appears solely on the AES3id BNC output connector.
+Output Bus 2 appears solely on the AES3id BNC output connector.
+There is no analog output connections for Output Bus 2.
 The unbalanced AES3id output is directly compatible with most S/PDIF inputs.
 The maximum output level is 0 dBFS and can be attenuated in the setup menu in 1 dB increments by 40 dB.